junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 He blinks.

 The next moment when he opens his eyes, he is sitting in a movie theater, looking at the screen that displays the view of his apartment.
-The unfolded wrapping papers and the takeout bags from the dinner are still sitting on the table.
+The unfolded wrapping papers and the takeout bags from dinner are still sitting on the table.

 "What the hell?"